 So, when someone tries to package the hay and sell it for guinea pigs, it’s understandable why alfalfa mixes are most commonly used.
 Mistakenly, people want to feed cavies with as many nutrients as they can.
 But, in this case, calcium from alfalfa is not needed for a grownup guinea pig – choose plain hay only.

 There are different nutritional values for different types of hay.
 So, here are a few types listed, with caloric values per one pound:

 - Alfalfa pellets – 970 cal.

 One of the risks with hay is the calcium and the amount of phosphorus.
-Of course, this goes mainly for the different types of hay, so depending on which one you buy – you should see consider the calcium amounts in it.
+This goes mainly for the different types of hay.
+So, depending on which one you buy, you should see consider the calcium amounts in it.

 Above, we have mentioned that there could be mold, dust, or other weeds in the hay.
 These things can severely damage the guinea pig, and such foreign things can cause respiratory problems for your guinea pig.